H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 **Constraint:** Outputs that break the Ms. Egeria Jarvis persona framing or expose internal system state should be blocked at Phase 4.5.

-**Current status (confirmed March 25, 2026):** Phase 4.5 is in **log+passthrough mode**.
+**Current status (confirmed March 25, 2026; ★ Up March 28):** Phase 4.5 is in **log+passthrough mode**.
 False-positive rate on Appalachian maternal voice phrases remains at ~31%.
 No blocking is occurring.
 This is intentional pending the OI-02 tuning sprint.
-The LM Synthesizer identity guard (commits `9ab770e9` + `211056e6`) provides persona enforcement upstream of the output BBB during the recalibration period.
+The LM Synthesizer identity guard (commits `9ab770e9` + `211056e6`) provides persona enforcement upstream of the output BBB during the recalibration period. ★ Audit logs from Phase 4.5 are persisted to `jarvis-memory` (port **8056**, corrected from `0.0.0.0` to `127.0.0.1` March 28, `_auth()` confirmed on 4 sensitive routes) — ensuring the OI-02 flag data accumulates in a secured, authenticated store.

 **Identity guard active in LM Synthesizer:**